JavaScript Routing with Hash and History API

 Summary

-To implement client-side routing:
+To build client-side routing: